List of equipment of the United States Army: Modular sleep system

 The Modular Sleep System (MSS) is a sleeping bag kit part of the Extended Cold Weather Clothing System (Gen I to Gen III) used by the United States Army and manufactured by Tennier Industries.
 It consists of a camouflaged, waterproof, breathable bivy cover, a lightweight patrol sleeping bag, and an intermediate cold-weather sleeping bag (note that the color differs depending on the vintage of the gear).
 Compression sacks are included to store and carry the system.
 The MSS is available in a variety of camouflage patterns.
 The patrol bag provides weather protection from 35-50 F. The intermediate bag provides cold weather protection from -5-35 F. Combining the patrol bag and intermediate bags provides extreme cold weather protection in temperatures as low as -30 F. The bivy cover can be used with each of three MSS configurations (patrol, intermediate, or combined) to provide environmental protection from wind and water.
-The sleeping bags are made of ripstop nylon fabrics and continuous-filament polyester insulation; the camouflage bivy cover is made with waterproof, breathable, coated or laminated nylon fabric; the compression sacks are made with water-resistant and durable nylon fabrics.
+The sleeping bags are made of ripstop nylon fabrics and continuous-filament polyester insulation; the camouflage bivy cover is made with waterproof, breathable, coated, or laminated nylon fabric; the compression sacks are made with water-resistant and durable nylon fabrics.

-Army Elements Fleece

-Used by Army aviation crews to adapt to varying mission requirements and environmental conditions.